 Beans and Legumes

-Beans and legumes also provide FIBER as well as calcium and protein.
+Beans and legumes provide FIBER, calcium, and protein which are ultra-important as we age.
 Eat some every day.
 If you’re visualizing the fart scene in Blazing Saddles, don’t worry.
 Once your body gets used to eating beans and legumes, unexpected toots won’t be a problem.

 If you cook legumes with a couple of bay leaves and a piece of kombu seaweed it will help you avoid getting gas.
 You can find kombu at some health food stores.
 Soak it for 10 minutes and then throw away the soaking water.
 Do not use it if you have issues with hyperthyroidism.
 Mixing legumes with whole grains in the same meal may also cause gas and bloating.

-Another way to avoid getting gas from eating beans is to eat only one protein per meal and avoid eating a potato with them.
+Another way to avoid getting gas from eating beans is to eat only one protein per meal and avoid eating potatoes with them.
 Don’t eat beans within 2-3 hours of eating a sugary treat or fruit.

 Try this healthy garbanzo bean salad.
 It’s my go-to potluck dish and always a big hit with vegans.